Explore the 74 Whitsunday islands

 Walking Tracks

 The Whitsunday islands offer those who love to walk a huge range of great walking tracks, both easy and challenging.
-The walking tracks vary in fitness level required, but all are worth the effort and offer a relaxing way to explore the natural environment of the islands at your own pace.
+The walking tracks vary in fitness level required, but all are worth the effort.
+They provide a relaxing way to explore the natural environment of the islands at your own pace.

 You can view all of the National Park tracks here.